Rosamind Julius: Life

 Rosamind Goldman was born in London in 1923.
 Her mother was born Rachel (or "Ray Hille") Hille.
 She was a leading figure in her Russian-Jewish family's furniture business.
 Hille furniture company was founded in 1906 by Salamon Hille in London.
 Her mother had married Morris Goldman and she had taken his name, but in 1932 they took over the Hille company and all of them changed their name to Hille.
 Goldman's early career was dictated by the second world war where she enlisted and worked for Louis Mountbatten.
-In 1944 she married Harry Julius and in 1948 they had a daughter named Corinne Julius.
+In 1944 she married Leslie Julius and in 1948 they had a daughter named Corinne Julius.
 Her husband had left the services as a Major and they both joined the company furniture business in 1945.
 They worked as a close team with credit being difficult to divide between them but her mother, Ray Hille, was also an important contributor to the company's success.

 The Hille furniture business was transformed when they met two award-winning British designers in America in 1949.
 Historically the business had created reproduction antiques and during the war it had repaired antique furniture for the Victoria and Albert Museum as it could not compete even after the war with the government's Utility furniture scheme.
 The business was temporarily saved at the end of the war by exporting Chippendale style furniture to America.
 The two designers, Robin Day and Clive Latimer, had won prizes for furniture design from the New York Museum of Modern Art.
 With Rosamind Julus and her husband as the entrepreneurs, the company changed direction and the new furniture was designed not for retail but for specification by architects and large projects.
 They were awarded the contract to deliver furniture for the Festival Hall.
 This was a prestigious commission and Day used a steel base for the tippable chair design.
 This design is still in the hall in 2014.